miguelraz/miguelraz.github.io/blog/allthegoodthingsjuliastole.md

-@def title = "🚧WIP🚧: Cross pollination of ideas in PL, or great things Julia stole from other languages"
+@def title = "🚧 WIP 🚧 Cross pollination of ideas in PL, or great things Julia stole from other languages"
 @def author = "Miguel Raz Guzmán Macedo"